mimounamar/Ardium/README.md

 ## Demo

 Due to the loss of data encountred, I won't be able to provide you with the possibility to try for yourself.
-However, I can redirect you to the following video (not made by me) which highlights the most important features of the mod.
+However, I can redirect you to the following video (not made by me) which highlights the most important features of the mod: https://youtu.be/NMIXehCsurg?t=184

 ## Warning